html-graph/html-graph.github.io/content/getting-started.md

 </div>
 </div>

 The next section explains how to achieve the result presented below.
-Feel free to copy-paste the implementation and adapt it to your needs.
+It includes a basic setup of two nodes connected by an edge, with both a transformable viewport and draggable nodes enabled.
+Feel free to copy-paste the implementation and adapt it to suit your requirements.

 # # {#end-result}